olitheolix/azrael/README.rst

 Azrael is licensed under the terms of the AGPL v3.

-The license emulates that of MongoDB.
-In colloquial terms: share any modifications you make, but feel free to use your own license for code that connects to Azrael (eg. object controllers or rendering front ends).
+In colloquial terms: share any modifications you make, but feel free to use your own license for code that connects to Azrael (eg. rendering frontends and AI algorithms).